santropolroulant/sous-chef/CONTRIBUTING.md

 Each Django module comes with its own `tests.py` file.
 Feel free to implement missing unit or functional tests.

-### Translating

-Sous-Chef is a bilingual (French/English) application and needs your talent of translators!

-We use Transifex to translate the Sous-Chef project.
-Please visit [Sous-Chef on Transifex](https://www.transifex.com/savoirfairelinux/sous-chef) if you are interested!

 ## Additional notes

 ### Issue labels